RBI New CIBIL Score Rules for 2025: A Complete Guide

 To fix this, the RBI's new rules for CIBIL scores have been rolled out.
 These changes are focused on improving fairness, accuracy, and transparency.

-1. Free Access to your Credit Report
+1. Free Access to One Credit Report Per Year

 Earlier, people had to pay to access their full credit report.
 Not anymore.